CoralShalmoni/genetic-art-generator/README.md

 ## 🙏 Acknowledgments

-This project was developed as part of the Python programming course at Weizzman School of Science.🎓
+This project was developed as part of the Python programming course at Weizmann School of Science.🎓

 ---